The MEB Application compass facilitates your application. Dutch

 The MEB attaches great importance to obtaining appropriate data on medicinal products for children.
 The development of new knowledge, as well as additional information about the use of medicinal products in children, will contribute to improved treatment.

 When producing medicinal products, specific measures should be in force to minimise the transmission of animal spongiform encephalopathies (TSE).

 The decentralised procedure (DCP) should be used to obtain a marketing authorisation in several Member States when the applicant does not yet have a marketing authorisation in any country.
-To request a time slot for a DCP application with the Netherlands as Reference Member State (RMS), you can use our Planning tool to support application for time slots for DCP (NL=RMS).
-The planning tool shows how many time slots are available per month and for which Pharmacotherapeutical Group.

 In the case of the mutual recognition procedure (MRP), the RMS has already issued a marketing authorisation.
 The RMS's assessment report forms the basis for requesting the other Member States' mutual recognition of the marketing authorisation (including the product information), unless they have objections on the grounds of a potentially serious risk to public health.

 Pharmaceutical companies that wish to follow the centralised procedure submit a dossier to the European Medicines Agency (EMA).
 The main advantage of this procedure is that new, innovative medicinal products can be made available to all European residents at the same time once marketing authorisation has been granted.
 The dossier is assessed by the Committee for Medicinal Products for Human Use (CHMP), the EMA's medicines assessment committee.

 Applicants following the national procedure will be granted a marketing authorisation that is valid only in the Netherlands.
 It is granted by the MEB.
 The medicinal product to which the dossier relates can only be placed on the market in the Netherlands.